-- · our commercialization efforts for our product DEXTENZA®; - our plans to develop and commercialize DEXTENZA for additional indications and our other product candidates based on our proprietary bioresorbable hydrogel technology platform; - our ability to manufacture DEXTENZA, ReSure Sealant and our product candidates in compliance with current Good Manufacturing Practices, or cGMP; - our ability to manage a sales, marketing and distribution infrastructure to support the commercialization of DEXTENZA; - the timing of and our ability to submit applications and obtain and maintain regulatory approvals for DEXTENZA and our other product candidates; - our estimates regarding expenses; future revenue; the sufficiency of our cash resources; our ability to fund our operating expenses, debt service obligations and capital expenditure requirements; and our needs for additional financing; - our plans to raise additional capital, including through equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements, royalty agreements and marketing and distribution arrangements; - our ongoing and planned clinical trials, including our Phase 3 clinical trial of DEXTENZA for the treatment of ocular itching associated with allergic conjunctivitis, our Phase 1 clinical trial of OTX-TIC for the reduction of intraocular pressure in patients with primary open-angle glaucoma and ocular hypertension, our Phase 1 clinical trial of OTX-TKI for the treatment of wet age-related macular degeneration, or wet AMD and our Phase 1 trial of OTX-CSI for the treatment of dry eye disease; - our ability to resolve the U.S. Food and Drug Administration warning letter received with respect to ReSure® Sealant on October 18, 2018; - the potential advantages of DEXTENZA, ReSure Sealant, and our product candidates; - the rate and degree of market acceptance and clinical utility of our products and our ability to secure and maintain reimbursement for our products; - · our estimates regarding the potential market opportunity for DEXTENZA, ReSure Sealant and our other product candidates; - the preclinical and clinical development of our intravitreal implant with protein-based or small molecule drugs, including tyrosine kinase inhibitors, for the treatment of wet AMD and other retinal diseases; and our implant for intracameral injection for the treatment of glaucoma and ocular hypertension;
+- our ongoing and planned clinical trials, including our Phase 1 clinical trial of OTX-TKI for the treatment of wet agerelated macular degeneration, or wet AMD, our Phase 1 clinical trial of OTX-TIC for the reduction of intraocular pressure in patients with primary open-angle glaucoma or ocular hypertension, our Phase 2 clinical trial of OTX-CSI for the chronic treatment of dry eye disease, and our Phase 2 clinical trial for OTX-DED for the short-term treatment of the signs and symptoms of dry eye disease; - our commercialization efforts for our product DEXTENZA®; - our plans to develop, seek regulatory approval for and commercialize DEXTENZA for additional indications, including for the treatment of ocular itching associated with allergic conjunctivitis, for which we have been notified by the Food and Drug Administration of a target action date under the Prescription Drug User Fee Act of October 18, 2021; OTX-TKI; OTX-TIC; OTX-CSI; OTX-DED and our other product candidates based on our proprietary bioresorbable hydrogel technology platform; - our ability to manufacture DEXTENZA, ReSure® Sealant and our product candidates in compliance with Current Good Manufacturing Practices; - our ability to manage and scale a sales, marketing and distribution infrastructure to support the commercialization of DEXTENZA; - the timing of and our ability to submit applications and obtain and maintain regulatory approvals for DEXTENZA, including the submission of a supplemental new drug application for the approval of the treatment of ocular itching associated with allergic conjunctivitis as an additional indication, and other product candidates; - our estimates regarding expenses; future revenue; the sufficiency of our cash resources; our ability to fund our operating expenses, debt service obligations and capital expenditure requirements; and our needs for additional financing; - our plans to raise additional capital, including through equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements, royalty agreements and marketing and distribution arrangements; - the potential advantages of DEXTENZA, ReSure Sealant, and our product candidates; - the rate and degree of market acceptance and clinical utility of our products and our ability to secure and maintain reimbursement for our products; - our estimates regarding the market opportunity for DEXTENZA, ReSure Sealant and our product candidates; - our strategic collaboration, option and license agreement with Regeneron Pharmaceuticals, Inc. under which we are collaborating on the development of an extended-delivery formulation of the vascular endothelial growth factor trap aflibercept, currently marketed under the brand name Eylea, for the treatment of wet AMD, diabetic macular degeneration and retinal vein occlusion;

-- our strategic collaboration, option and license agreement with Regeneron Pharmaceuticals, Inc. under which we are collaborating on the development of an extended-delivery formulation of the vascular endothelial growth factor, trap aflibercept, currently marketed under the brand name Eylea, for the treatment of wet AMD, and other serious retinal diseases; - our capabilities and strategy, and the costs and timing of manufacturing, sales, marketing, distribution and other commercialization efforts, with respect to DEXTENZA, ReSure Sealant and any additional products for which we may obtain marketing approval in the future; - · our intellectual property position; - our ability to identify additional products, product candidates or technologies with significant commercial potential that are consistent with our commercial objectives, including potential opportunities outside the field of ophthalmology; - · the impact of government laws and regulations; - · the costs and outcomes of legal actions and proceedings; - · our ability to continue as a going concern; - · uncertainty regarding the extent to which the COVID-19 pandemic and related response measures will adversely affect our business, results of operations and financial condition; and - · our competitive position.
+- our license agreement and collaboration with AffaMed Therapeutics Limited under which we are collaborating on the commercialization of DEXTENZA and our product candidate OTX-TIC in mainland China and certain other Asian countries; - our capabilities and strategy, and the costs and timing of manufacturing, sales, marketing, distribution and other commercialization efforts, with respect to DEXTENZA, ReSure Sealant and any additional products for which we may obtain marketing approval in the future; - our intellectual property position; - our ability to identify additional products, product candidates or technologies with significant commercial potential that are consistent with our commercial objectives, including potential opportunities outside the field of ophthalmology; - the impact of government laws and regulations; - the costs and outcomes of legal actions and proceedings; - uncertainty regarding the extent to which the COVID-19 pandemic and related response measures will adversely affect our business, results of operations and financial condition; and - our competitive position.